Guidelines for Transfer Pricing Documentation in Malaysia

-To ease the compliance burden, the TP Guidelines clarify that the requirement to maintain contemporaneous transfer pricing documentation will only apply to the following:-
+To ease the compliance burden, the transfer pricing guidelines clarify that the requirement to maintain contemporaneous transfer pricing documentation will only apply to the following:-

 - For a person carrying on a business, where the gross income exceeds RM25 million, and total controlled transactions exceeding RM15 million.